aws-greengrass/aws-greengrass-nucleus/RECIPE_REFERENCE.md

 # Component Recipe Reference
 ## Reference and guidelines
-This reference describes version 2020-xx-xx of component recipe file format.
+This reference describes version 2020-01-25 of component recipe file format.

 Component recipe is a single yaml/json file for the component author to define component deployment and runtime characteristics in the AWS Greengrass ecosystem.
 ## Recipe file structure and examples
-Here is a sample recipe file in yaml format which defines a simple HelloWorld application can run on AWS Greengrass managed devices.
+Here is a sample recipe file in yaml format.
+It defines a simple HelloWorld application which can run on AWS Greengrass managed devices.
 It defines a manifest for x86_64 windows as well as a manifest for arm32 linux.

  > recipe key name use [PascalCase](https://wiki.c2.com/?PascalCase), and is case-sensitive